jasontilley/octapy/README.md

 ## Introduction

 ## Installation
-Installation on the below systems require the installing GDAL, then setting up an virtual python 3.X environment to install the Python depenencies.
+Installation on the below systems require installing GDAL, then setting up a virtual python environment to install the Python depenencies.

 ### Ubuntu